Vegetable Soup with Chicken Meatballs

 Step 6:

-When the carrots start to get softer, put the chopped onion in the pan and fry for another 3 minutes over medium heat.
-Be sure to stir so that the vegetables are evenly fried and do not dry out.
+Once the carrot starts to soften, add the diced onion and sauté for another 3 minutes over medium heat.
+Keep stirring so the vegetables cook evenly and don't dry out.

 Step 7:

-Transfer the finished roast to a saucepan and bring everything to a boil.
-Cook for 10 minutes on medium heat under the lid.
+Transfer the sauté into the pot and bring everything back to a boil.
+Cook covered over medium heat for 10 minutes.

 Step 8: